oberoiharshith/K-12-District-Analytics-Data-Quality-Platform-Education-POC-/README.md

 - Assessments
 - Staffing / FTE

-These are transformed into **analysis-ready fact and dimension tables** for consistent reporting.
+These are transformed into **analysis-ready fact and dimension tables** for consistent and reliable reporting.

 ---